Hard to Be a God: History

 According to Boris Strugatsky, the concept behind Hard to Be a God started as a "fun adventure story in the spirit of The Three Musketeers" while the brothers were writing Escape Attempt, which mentions a character who is a spy on another planet.
 It was originally titled Seventh Heaven and then renamed The Observer as they developed the novel.
 The backlash from the Manege Affair in 1962 caused the authors to rethink the tone of the novel.
 There was a sudden backlash against any form of abstract art, and it came to a head at a March 1963 meeting of the Union of Soviet Writers when an argument broke out about the direction of Soviet science fiction being too abstract, and one story even being accused of supporting fascism.
 After that meeting, the brothers shifted the novel to be a "story about the fate of intelligentsia, submerged in the twilight of the middle ages", and finished writing in June 1963.
 In the process of sharing the manuscript with other writers and editors, they made many changes, including a suggestion from Ivan Yefremov that the character Don Rebia be changed to Don Reba because it was too obvious an anagram for Lavrentiy Beria.
 They didn't run into any censorship issues, but after the novel was published, some of their peers accused the book of abstractionism, surrealism, and pornography, each of them a grave offense in the view of the Party, and Yefremov published an article defending the novel from those allegations.

 Translations

-The first English translation of the novel by Wendayne Ackerman, published in 1973, was made from a German translation rather than the original Russian.
-In 2014 the Chicago Review Press published the first English translation by Olena Bormashenko.
+The first English translation of the novel by Wendayne Ackerman, published in 1973, was made from a German translation of the original Russian.
+In 2014 the Chicago Review Press published the first direct-to-English translation by Olena Bormashenko.

-Reception
+Reception and influence

 Theodore Sturgeon praised Hard to Be a God as "one of the most skillfully written, heavily freighted sf novels I have ever read," saying "The writing is well paced and the narrative is beautifully structured."
 Publishers Weekly wrote "The unadorned prose cloaks rich ideas, illustrating the ability of imaginative literature to probe troubling moral questions."

 The novel was included into the 2013 list 100 Books for Schoolchildren recommended by the Ministry of Education and Science (Russia).

+Soviet writer Isay Davydov said that he took the idea of progressorship, the core of his novel I Will Return in a Thousand Years, from Strugatsky's Hard to Be a God.